RDF-STaX/rdf-stax.github.io/docs/nanopubs.md

 [Nanopublications](https://nanopub.net/) are small units of publishable knowledge.
 RDF-STaX provides some [helpful tools](#making-new-nanopublications) to aid you making nanopublications about RDF stream types in papers, software, on the Web, or elsewhere.
 You can also browse the existing nanopublications and use them in your work.

+These Nanopublications essentially serve as a **collaborative, living literature review** of RDF streaming.
+You can query them to find out how RDF stream types are used in practice, and you can also contribute your own findings.

 ## Existing nanopublications

 --8<-- "docs/includes/nanopub_links.md"